cym043/SmallCodeSnippets/README.md

 # SmallCodeSnippets

-The SmallCodeSnippets is like the name also sugests, a small collection of small code snippets 🕵️.
+The SmallCodeSnippets is like the name sugests, a small collection of small code snippets 🕵️.

 Overall its just small code chunks that i created to play around alittle.